fish-shell/fish-shell/doc_src/language.rst

 ..
 ENVVAR:: EUID

-   the current effective user id, set by fish at startup.
+   the current effective user id, set by ghoti at startup.
 This variable can be changed.

 .. envvar:: version

-   the version of the currently running fish (also available as ``FISH_VERSION`` for backward compatibility).
+   the version of the currently running ghoti (also available as ``FISH_VERSION`` for backward compatibility).

 As a convention, an uppercase name is usually used for exported variables, while lowercase variables are not exported. (``CMD_DURATION`` is an exception for historical reasons).
-This rule is not enforced by fish, but it is good coding practice to use casing to distinguish between exported and unexported variables.
+This rule is not enforced by ghoti, but it is good coding practice to use casing to distinguish between exported and unexported variables.

-Fish also uses some variables internally, their name usually starting with ``__fish``.
+Fish also uses some variables internally, their name usually starting with ``__ghoti``.
 These are internal and should not typically be modified directly.

 .. _variables-status: